Professor Helen M Hanson (she/her/hers)

 Film

-Helen Hanson is Associate Professor in Film History at the University of Exeter, and Academic Director of the Bill Douglas Cinema Museum.
+Helen M Hanson is Professor of Film History at the University of Exeter, and Academic Director of the Bill Douglas Cinema Museum.

 She is the author of Hollywood Soundscapes: Film Sound Style, Craft and Production in the Classical Era (2017), Hollywood Heroines: Women in Film Noir and the Female Gothic Film (2007) and co-editor (with Catherine O’Rawe) of The Femme Fatale: Images, Histories, Contexts (2010) and (with Andrew Spicer) of A Companion to Film Noir (2013).